rohankapoorcom/homeassistant-config/README.md

 [![Build Status](https://travis-ci.org/rohankapoorcom/homeassistant-config.svg?branch=master)](https://travis-ci.org/rohankapoorcom/homeassistant-config)

-Home Assistant is configured to automaticall pull down the configuration and restart when new commits are pushed and the travis build passes.
+Home Assistant is configured to automatically pull down the configuration and restart when new commits are pushed and the travis build passes.